 Peter Knights was formerly a program director working on illegal wildlife trade with Global Survival Network and a senior investigator for the Environmental Investigation Agency.
-He specialized in conducting global on-site investigations and campaigned against the trade in wild birds for pets and the consumption of endangered species in traditional Chinese medicine, such as bear gallbladder, rhino horn and tiger bone.
-In 1996 while working across Asia, he created the Active Conservation Awareness Program, the first international program aimed at reducing demand for endangered species products.
-The program used sophisticated advertising techniques, donated airtime, and celebrity spokespeople with the message, When the buying stops, the killing can, too.
-He received an Associate Laureate of the Rolex Award for Enterprise for this work.
-He was featured on CNN's Planet in Peril, where he discussed shark finning with Lisa Ling.
-Peter holds a B. Sc. in Economics from the London School of Economics.
+He specialized in conducting global on-site investigations and campaigned against the trade in wild birds for pets and the consumption of endangered species in traditional Chinese medicine, such as bear gallbladder, rhino horn, and tiger bone.
+On birds, this work led to over 150 airlines stopping the carriage of wild birds and the Wild Bird Conservation Act, which cut imports of wild birds into the US from 800,000 to 40,000.

 In 1996 while working across Asia, Peter created the first international program aimed at reducing demand for endangered species products.
 He received an Associate Laureate of the Rolex Award for Enterprise for this work.
 The program used sophisticated advertising techniques, donated airtime, and celebrity spokespeople with the message "When the buying stops, the killing can too" and has over 100 actors, athletes, and musicians appearing in its campaigns.
 In 2011 it raised $200 million in donated media in China alone.
 The campaign Peter started on shark fin is attributed with helping to reduce demand for fins by 50-70% in China in 2012 and helping to secure bans in a number of US states.